broadinstitute/DBP_Doe/Documentation.md

 I am trying to run the script again uncommenting those.
 If that works well I will proceed with the same code else I will start with the notebook that is on `DL4MicEverywhere`.

 I will update the results here.

+2024/12/20

+All the jobs that were submitted on the 20th were on hold since the machines did not match the requirements.
+I have to check if this is due to some of the changes that were made to CHTC recently or something else.
+(This might not be the reason since the test jobs that were tested on the 19th evening was all fine - these had lesser epochs)